Three-Week Food Itinerary for New Zealand

 - Take a brewery tour of the Tui Brewery

 - Find out about milk production at Robotic Dairy Farm Tours.

-Take a look at the 7 Things to Do in Palmerston North for Foodies for information on all these experiences and their locations.
+Take a look at the 7 Foodie Experiences in Palmerston North for information on all these experiences and their locations.

 - Copthorne Hotel Palmerston North

 - Distinction Coachman Hotel